CS2 Trade Up Calculator

 How CS2 Trade Up Contracts Work

-A CS2 trade up contract is one of the most powerful mechanics in Counter-Strike 2 for building inventory value.
+A CS2 trade up contract (sometimes written as trade-up contract) is one of the most powerful mechanics in Counter-Strike 2 for building inventory value.
 The concept is straightforward: you submit 10 skins of the same rarity into the trade up contract menu, and the game returns one skin of the next higher rarity tier.
+A trade up calculator or trade up simulator models every possible outcome before you commit real skins.
 For example, 10 Mil-Spec (blue) skins produce one Restricted (purple) skin, 10 Restricted skins produce one Classified (pink) skin, and so on up to Covert and even knife-tier items.

 The output skin is not random across all skins in the game.
 It is selected from the collections your input skins belong to.
 If you use 7 skins from the Kilowatt Collection and 3 from the Revolution Collection, there is a 70% chance the output comes from Kilowatt and a 30% chance it comes from Revolution.
 This collection-based probability system is what makes a trade up calculator essential for anyone serious about profit.

-The output skin's float value (wear condition) is determined by a precise formula: Output Float = (Average Input Float x (Max Float - Min Float)) + Min Float.
-The average float of all 10 input skins is mapped onto the output skin's float range.
-This means you can control the output condition by carefully selecting input floats, which directly affects the output's market value.
+The output skin's float value (wear condition) is determined by a precise formula based on the input item's collection and the output item's float range: Output Float = (Average Input Float x (Max Float - Min Float)) + Min Float.
+The average float of all 10 input skins is mapped onto the output skin's min/max float range.
+This is where advanced float maths pays off — small shifts in input floats can push the result across wear tiers (Factory New, Minimal Wear, Field-Tested, Well-Worn, Battle-Scarred), which directly affects the output's market value and payout range.

 Understanding these mechanics turns trade ups from gambling into calculated investments.
 With the right CS2 trade up calculator, you can evaluate every possible outcome, calculate expected profit, and only commit when the numbers are in your favor.